 Health professionals need to understand the important difference between gram-positive and gram-negative bacteria.
 Gram-positive bacteria are bacteria classified by the color they turn in the staining method.
 Hans Christian Gram developed the staining method in 1884.
-The staining method uses crystal violet dye which is retained by the thick peptidoglycan cell wall found in gram-positive organisms.
-This gives gram-positive organisms a blue color when viewed under a microscope.
-Although gram-negative organisms classically have an outer membrane, they have a thinner peptidoglycan layer which does not hold the blue dye used in the initial dying process.
+The staining method uses crystal violet dye, which is retained by the thick peptidoglycan cell wall found in gram-positive organisms.
+This reaction gives gram-positive organisms a blue color when viewed under a microscope.
+Although gram-negative organisms classically have an outer membrane, they have a thinner peptidoglycan layer, which does not hold the blue dye used in the initial dying process.
 Other information used to differentiate bacteria is the shape.
 Gram-positive bacteria comprise of cocci, bacilli, or branching filaments.

 Bloodstream infection mortality rates have increased by 78% in just two decades.
-Gram-positive organisms have a highly variable growth and resistance patterns.
-The SCOPE project (Surveillance and Control of Pathogens of Epidemiologic Importance) found that gram-positive organisms in those with an underlying malignancy accounted for 62% of all bloodstream infections in 1995 and for 76% in 2000 while gram-negative organisms accounted for 22% and 14% of infections for these years.
+Gram-positive organisms have highly variable growth and resistance patterns.
+The SCOPE project (Surveillance and Control of Pathogens of Epidemiologic Importance) found that gram-positive organisms in those with an underlying malignancy accounted for 62% of all bloodstream infections in 1995 and 76% in 2000 while gram-negative organisms accounted for 22% and 14% of infections for these years.

 Streptococcus pyogenes is a gram-positive group A cocci which can cause pyogenic infections (pharyngitis, cellulitis, impetigo, erysipelas), toxigenic infections (scarlet fever, necrotizing fasciitis), and immunologic infections (glomerulonephritis and rheumatic fever).
 ASO titer detects S. pyogenes infections.